 Degrees: Ph.
 D. in Accounting – University of Oklahoma, Norman, Oklahoma

 B.S. in Business Administration – Missouri Southern State University, Joplin, Missouri

 Professor of Accounting

 Plaster Hall Office 309A

 Dr. Cragin has served on many university committees including Faculty Senate (three years on Executive Committee), Assessment Advisory Committee, Distance Learning Committee, Core Curriculum Review Subcommittee, Academic Policies Committee, Shared Governance Taskforce, Integrated Marketing Committee, and Budget Advisory Committee.
-Dr. Cragin has also served on numerous committees in the SOBA and is currently co-champion for ACBSP accreditation.
+Dr. Cragin has also served on numerous committees in the Plaster School of Business and is currently co-champion for ACBSP accreditation.

 Dr. Cragin has advised a number of student organizations including Phi Beta Lambda and Delta Epsilon Chi (now Collegiate DECA).
 He currently advises the Secular Student Alliance at MSSU and Sigma Pi Fraternity.
 He is a member of the American Marketing Association and the Academy of Marketing Science.
-He has received a number of awards including National Delta Epsilon Chi Adviser of the Year and two Service Performance Awards from the SOBA.
+He has received a number of awards including National Delta Epsilon Chi Adviser of the Year and two Service Performance Awards from the Plaster School of Business.

 Courses: Principles of Marketing, Marketing Strategy, and Strategic Management

 Bachelor of Science in Mechanical Engineering, Rose-Hulman Institute of Technology, Terre Haute, Indiana